-Keep your copy short and sweet.
+Keep your freelance writer website copy short and sweet.
 A lot of prospects hire writers because they don’t know how to be concise.
 So if you can do that, you may gain a client right there.

 Finally, look at your tone between these pages and get it consistent — and a bit personalized and creative.

 Keep in mind that these pages are a writing audition.
-Broadway hoofers sing their song and do their tapdance…and we write our site.
+Broadway hoofers sing their song and do their tapdance…and we write our sites.